blaineventurine/home-automation-docker/README.md

 ## Portainer

 Portainer a great web GUI to monitor and manage your Docker setup.
 You can start and stop containers, keep track of images, networks, volumes - all sorts of stuff.
 I find it useful also for viewing individual logs, and occasionally opening a terminal directly into a container.
+Add this into the `docker-compose` file:

     portainer:
       container_name: portainer